-

 In choosing the low range of the subcontrabassoon, I was driven by a desire not to make a quasi-subcontrabassoon, but a true subcontrabassoon capable of playing a full octave below the contrabassoon.
 This left B♭ or A as the two possible lowest notes.
 I chose A over B♭ mostly as a way of future-proofing the design (Wolf’s contraforte features a range down to A and this extra note may very well become more common on contrabassoons in the future) and partially because A−1 has a nice, “round” frequency of exactly 13.75 Hz.
 (As opposed to B♭−1’s 14.5676… Hz.)1

-1 The fact that this means the subcontrabassoon will be able to play one note lower than Leblanc’s octocontrabass clarinet, thus becoming the lowest woodwind instrument ever made, is simply a very fortunate bonus.
+1 The fact that this will mean the subcontrabassoon clears the erroneously-reported low range of Leblanc’s octocontrabass clarinet by a semitone, thus becoming the lowest woodwind instrument ever made, is simply a very fortunate bonus.

 -